cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 ### Update the version and changelog

-1. Create a new branch for the version bump.
+1. Create a new branch from `master` for the version bump.
-2. Based on the unreleased content, determine the new version number and update the version.go file.
+2. Update the `version.go` file to the new version number.
-3. Add to the already existing changelog the new changes that will be included in the release.
+3. Add to the already existing `changelog.md` a description of the new changes that will be included in the release (Fixed, Added, Changed).
 4. Commit these changes - Bump version to x.y.z is an acceptable commit message - and open a PR for review.

-...

-TODO:
-Oren - how to tag commits to be the latest release.
-Like so? https://github.com/cyberark/secretless-broker/blob/master/CONTRIBUTING.md#add-a-git-tag.
-Build the release?
+5. Once the PR has been reviewed and merged by a Cyberark engineer, create a tag in Github.

+    a.
+Go to "Release" -> "Draft a new release"
+    b.
+Add a tag version and a release title (both should be `v<number_of_version>`)
+    c.
+Add the contents of the changelog in the description
+    d.
+Publish the release